StuartMesham/not-vegetable/data/README.md

 Run all the python scripts here from the "data" directory

-words.txt is a list of the image-net.org wndis (WordNet IDs)
+words.txt is a list of the image-net.org wnids (WordNet IDs)

 In the fruit and vegetable directories there are fruit_names.txt and vegetable_names.txt files respectively.
 These contain a list of fruit and veggies from Wikipedia.